This story has been updated. It was originally published on January 4, 2019.

 “I’m generally of the opinion that you should try to get protein from whole food sources if possible,” says Greg Nuckols, a world record-setting powerlifter, coach, and expert over at Stronger By Science.
 “But if you just don’t like protein rich foods, or you have a busy lifestyle and you don’t have time to sit down and eat a bunch of food, a protein shake to make sure you’re meeting your needs is good.”

-The other solid choice: creatine.
+The other solid choice for muscle growth: creatine.
 “Creatine is great,” Nuckols says.
-“There’s a lot of myths out there about creatine, that it causes dehydration, that it messes up your kidneys—that’s all B.S.”
-That’s not to say that you should expect night-and-day results, though, he cautions.
+“There’s a lot of myths out there about creatine: that it causes dehydration, that it messes up your kidneys.
+That’s all B.S.”

 But that only applies if you’re pushing yourself in your workouts.
-Studies where two groups work out exactly the same amount such that neither group is pushing themselves to the limit, except that one group gets a creatine supplement, show that the creatine doesn’t give you bigger muscles if you don’t put in extra work.
+Studies where two groups, one getting creatine and one a placebo, work out exactly the same amount—such that neither group is pushing themselves to the limit—show that the creatine doesn’t give you bigger muscles if you don’t put in extra work.

 Sign up for PopSci’s newsletter and receive the latest science and tech updates to your inbox.